 - Image Merchandising–

 Image merchandising is an instance where characters of fictional films or television shows played by real actors are used in the marketing and advertising of goods and services.
 It is deliberated to be a cross of the Fictional Character Merchandising and Personality Merchandising.
-In cases like this, the identification of the character is done through the combining the most well-known or the signature traits of the real life person as well as its fictional counterpart.
-Examples of image merchandising include Harry Potter being played by Daniel Radcliffe, James Bond being played by various actors, Captain Jack Sparrow played by Johnny Depp etc. Such situations create a dual reputation for individuals whereby the same person develops a reputation of his own as well as carries the reputation of the character portrayed by him.
+In cases like this, the identification of the character is done by combining the most well-known or the signature traits of the real-life person as well as its fictional counterpart.
+Examples of image merchandising include Harry Potter being played by Daniel Radcliffe, James Bond being played by various actors, Captain Jack Sparrow played by Johnny Depp, etc. Such situations create a dual reputation for individuals whereby the same person develops a reputation of his own as well as carries the reputation of the character portrayed by him.

 CASES ON CHARACTER MERCHANDISING

 - The case of DM Entertainment Pvt Ltd v.
-Baby Gift House is a case of endorsement by Amitabh Bachcan and his wife Jaya Bachchan of a jewellery, the plaintiff had asked Celebrity couple Amitabh Bachchan and Jaya Bachchan to endorse and market their collection of premium diamond jewelleries sold under the brand name ‘tanishq’.
+Baby Gift House is a case of endorsement by Amitabh Bachchan and his wife Jaya Bachchan of jewelry, the plaintiff had asked Celebrity couple Amitabh Bachchan and Jaya Bachchan to endorse and market their collection of premium diamond jewelry sold under the brand name ‘Tanishq’.
 The duo consigned their personality rights to the petitioner to use in commercials in all media, which includes print and video.
 The petitioner invested massive amounts of money in the advertising campaign.
-The defendant, a jeweller dealing in goods identical to those of the plaintiff was found to have put up a hoarding identical to that of the plaintiff with the same picture of the couple on it as the plaintiff’s hoarding.
-Since the defendant neither sought permission from the couple to use their photograph, nor been authorised to do so by the plaintiff, the court held it liable for misappropriation of the couple’s personality rights.
-Here the court observed that, “when the identity of a famous personality is used in advertising without their permission, the complaint is not that no one should not commercialize their identity but that the right to control when, where and how their identity is used should vest with the famous personality.
-The right to control commercial use of human identity is the right to publicity”
+The defendant, a jeweler dealing in goods identical to those of the plaintiff was found to have put up a hoarding identical to that of the plaintiff with the same picture of the couple on it as the plaintiff’s hoarding.
+Since the defendant neither sought permission from the couple to use their photograph nor been authorized to do so by the plaintiff, the court held it liable for misappropriation of the couple’s personality rights.
+Here the court observed that “when the identity of a famous personality is used in advertising without their permission, the complaint is not that no one should not commercialize their identity but that the right to control when, where and how their identity is used should vest with the famous personality.
+The right to control the commercial use of human identity is the right to publicity”

 CURRENT SCENARIO IN INDIA